mitjafelicijan/hn-aggregated/README.md

 This will run the script every hour and create a new JSON files in the directy `/path/to/hn-aggregated`.

 Check `config.lua` to see options for the scripts.

+For 50 top stories, the script takes about 6 minute to run.